Pradyumansarswat/Pradyumansarswat/README.md

-👋 Hi, I'm Pradyuman Sarswat
+Hello, I'm Pradyuman Sarswat! 👋

-🌐 Full Stack Developer | India 🇮🇳
+Full Stack Developer | MERN Stack Enthusiast | Open to Internships

 Welcome to my GitHub profile!
-I'm Pradyuman, a passionate Full Stack Developer with a keen interest in building scalable web applications and contributing to open-source projects.
+I’m a Full Stack Developer based in India, passionate about building innovative and efficient web applications.
+With a solid foundation in the MERN stack and a keen interest in continuous learning, I’m always excited to tackle new challenges and contribute to meaningful projects.

-Here's a bit about me:

-🚀 About Me

-🌱 Currently honing my skills in JavaScript, React, and modern web development frameworks.
+🛠️ My Toolkit:

+Languages:
+JavaScript, HTML, CSS, SQL, Python (Beginner)

+Frontend:
+React.js, Bootstrap

+Backend:
+Node.js, Express.js, MongoDB, MySQL

+Tools:
-🛠 Experienced in HTML, CSS, JavaScript, React, Bootstrap, Tailwind, Git, GitHub, VSCode, XAMPP, MongoDB, Postman, Express, and API development.
+Git, GitHub, VSCode, XAMPP, Postman

+Frameworks:
+Bootstrap

+Other:
+Responsive Design, API Development, DOM Manipulation, Promises, Async/Await, CSS Animations

+💼 Experience:

+Internship | Groot Software, Jaipur

+January - April 2024

+Contributed to MERN stack projects, focusing on both frontend and backend development.

+Utilized MongoDB, Express.js, React.js, and Node.js to implement various features and functionalities.

+Freelance Web Developer | Naksh Handicraft

+Ongoing

+Designing and developing a website for Naksh Handicraft, managing the entire development process from design to deployment.

+Technologies Used: HTML, CSS, JavaScript, React.js.

+🎓 Education:

+Bachelor of Science

+Seth Mohan Lal Jalan Government College, Ratangarh | 2019-2022

+📜 Certifications:

-💼 Completed a Full Stack Web Developer Internship at Groot Software, working on various MERN stack projects.
+Full Stack Web Developer (MERN)
+Groot Academy – December 2023

+🌟 Personal Projects:

+YouTube Clone

+Developed a backend for a YouTube-like platform for video streaming.

+Technologies: Node.js, Express.js, MongoDB.

+Weather App

+Created a React.js application to fetch and display real-time weather data.

+Technologies: React.js, Bootstrap, Weather APIs.

+🎯 Current Focus:

+Enhancing my expertise in advanced JavaScript concepts, including async/await and modules.

+Expanding my knowledge of SQL and MySQL for backend development.

-📚 Participating in the '100 Days of Code' challenge to continuously improve my coding skills.
+Engaging in new projects to broaden my portfolio and technical skills.

-🌐 Building 'Shop Ease', an eCommerce project with a React.js frontend and a Vite React admin panel.

-💡 Enthusiast of responsive design, CSS animations, and solving algorithmic problems.

-🛠 Tech Stack

-Frontend: HTML, CSS, JavaScript, Python, React, Bootstrap, Tailwind

-Backend: Node.js, Express.js, MongoDB

-Tools: Git, GitHub, VSCode, XAMPP, Postman

-Other Skills: API Development, Responsive Design, CSS Animations, Java (beginner)

-🌟 Featured Projects

-Shop Ease

-An eCommerce platform with a React.js frontend and Vite React admin panel.
+📅 Coding Challenges:

+100 Days of Code

+I am currently participating in the "100 Days of Code" challenge, where I commit to coding every day to improve my skills and tackle new projects.
+This challenge has helped me stay consistent, refine my coding practices, and explore various technologies and concepts in depth.

-Chai and Code - 30 Days of JavaScript
+30 Days of JavaScript by Chai Code

-A series of JavaScript challenges focused on control structures, functions, loops, and more.
+I am also working on the "30 Days of JavaScript" challenge by Chai Code, focusing on mastering JavaScript fundamentals and advanced concepts.
+This challenge covers a wide range of topics, including control structures, functions, promises, async/await, and more, and has been instrumental in deepening my understanding of JavaScript and enhancing my problem-solving abilities.